What is the Unimarket Supplier Network (eMarketplace)?

 While Unimarket is well suited to manage product catalogs, it is also equally suited to provide access to services offered by Suppliers.
 Examples of services currently offered in the Unimarket Supplier Network are travel companies, recruitment, couriers, printing, and conferences.

 Can Unimarket integrate with an existing eCommerce site?

-Unimarket offers cXML or OCI Punchout (Roundtrip) functionality to Suppliers that operate an existing ecommerce website. cXML Order Integration and cXML Invoice integration is also available.
-Unimarket does not charge Suppliers a setup fee, or an on‐going integration cost for providing integration.
+Unimarket offers cXML or OCI Punchout (Roundtrip) functionality to Suppliers that operate an existing ecommerce website. cXML Order Integration and cXML Invoice integration are also available.
+Unimarket does not charge Suppliers a setup fee, or an ongoing integration cost for providing integration.